mdelapenya/lpn/README.md

   lpn [command]

 Available Commands:
-  checkc Checks if there is a container created by lpn (Liferay Portal Nook) checkImage     Checks if the proper Liferay Portal image has been pulled by lpn (Liferay Portal Nook) deploy         Deploys a file to Liferay Portal's deploy folder in the container run by lpn help           Help about any command license        Print the license of lpn
+  checkc        Checks if there is a container created by lpn (Liferay Portal Nook) checki        Checks if the proper Liferay Portal image has been pulled by lpn (Liferay Portal Nook) deploy         Deploys a file to Liferay Portal's deploy folder in the container run by lpn help           Help about any command license        Print the license of lpn